JacobM184/EfficientNet-for-Gun-detection/README.md

 ### B1 without DropOut

+From the results above, we can see that the B0 model with AveragePool5 (i.e. average pooling with a 5x5 kernel) performed the best out of all four models.
+A large part of this can be attributed to the use of Average Pooling rather than Max Pooling, as seen from the results of the B0 with Max Pooling.
+Surprisingly, the B0 with AveragePool9 actually performed worse than the AveragePool5- contrary to what we were expecting.
+Perhaps the reasoning is the difference in epochs each was trained for.
+The AveragePool9 model could not have been trained for as long due to usage limits in Google Colaboratory.
+The B1 without the use of a Dropout layer performed worst of all, and this goes to show how important the dropout layer was for our model's ability to generalise rather than memorise features in the training phase.

 # Conclusion & Future Work
 From working on this project, we have learnt/reinforced many concepts and theories, as well as developed a feel for fine-tuning and tweaking features of a model to improve its convergence and overall performance.
 We have also developed our use and understanding of evaluation tools such as TensorBoard, Confusion Matrices, Precision, Recall, and F1 metrics.
 All these skills have allowed us to create an EfficientNet model that can accurately detect guns in images/video frames.
 However, though we have completed this project for the purposes of COMPSYS302, we believe that there is more we can do to improve our model.